 CT Head Scan

-A CT scan of the head is very often the first step in identifying and evaluating any abnormalities associated with the brain, especially following trauma.
+A CT Head scan is very often the first step in identifying and evaluating any abnormalities associated with the brain, especially following trauma.

 CT of the head can be divided into the following categories: